4methyst/popular-games-clone-ggez-rs/README.md

 For now there's only one game presented but i will add more for sure!

 You can try the game by compiling the source code or you can just download from the [release](https://github.com/MohammadAlimul/popular-games-clone-ggez-rs/releases) tab.
+Note that in the release tab there's only windows executable files, if you are using other operating system please compile it by yourself or you could direcly ask me on [discord](https://github.com/4methyst/popular-games-clone-ggez-rs#notes).

 ### Code